- Aim of this page

 If you are unable to provide the details of the date of re-entry to the UK and point of arrival prior to departure, you must do this within 3 days of your return to the UK.

 If you are on licence, you must seek permission to travel from your probation officer.

 All travel arrangements will be risk assessed and any appropriate action taken – this may include sharing the information with other agencies and countries.
 The police will consider whether you are travelling abroad to commit further offences, which may put children or adults in danger, and the ‘reputation of UK law enforcement agencies at risk’.

 It is a criminal offence to fail to notify the police of your travel plans, and this holds a maximum penalty of five years in prison.

 Interpol’s International Notice System was created in 1946.
-Green Notices are usually issued to provide warnings and criminal intelligence about individuals who have committed criminal offences and are likely to repeat these crimes in other countries.
+Green Notices are usually issued to provide warnings and criminal intelligence about a persons criminal activities, where the individual is considered to be a possible threat to public safety.
 It is seen as an effective way to share key police intelligence on a global scale and to prevent people with a criminal record from crossing borders.

 Interpol publishes notices either on its own initiative or based on requests from its member states.
 Notices should only be issued if there is a clear indication that a person intends to commit or is committing a serious offence.